muratk3n/thirdwave/en/tweets/2019/week37.md

 Haha.. that's good.
 Is there any chance of reviving that?

-"Did you know in 2010, @nntaleb tried to sue the @riksbanken because the prize winners theories contributed to the #2008FinancialCrash?"
+"Did you know in 2010, @nntaleb tried to sue the [Sweden CB Riksbank] because the prize winners theories contributed to the
+#2008FinancialCrash?"

 [Link](https://twitter.com/themintmag/status/1171810829508993025)